Lucho Plátano

 Luis Ignacio Vásquez Villenas (born 5 May 2002), better known by the nickname Lucho Plátano, is a Chilean criminal and serial killer currently imprisoned for four murders that occurred in the Santiago Metropolitan Region between May 2022 and January 2023, culminating with the murder of Daniel Valdés Donoso, commissioner of the Investigations Police of Chile (PDI).
 While he was a fugitive, he was declared by the courts as the “most wanted in Chile”.
-He was apprehended in February 2023.
+He was apprehended in February 2023 and sentenced to life imprisonment, plus 61 years, in 2026.

 Crimes

 During his period as an organized crime leader, Vásquez typically recruited minors from his commune, La Granja, known as "Los Parra", to help him steal vehicles parked in the driveway.
 According to testimony from his partner, María Jesús Fernández Uribe, he was a "recognized figure" in his commune, being an "admirable model" to his followers.

 First murders

 On 24 May 2022, Vásquez and his gang tried to steal Matías Ortega Yáñez's car, but after engaging in a fight with Ortega, which ended with a shot to his leg, the attackers fled.
 That same night, they murdered a friend of Ortega's, José Ignacio Bórquez Zapata, who was living with a trafficker in the area.
 Days later, he killed Giovanni Óscar Araneda Cofré, who had previously fought with his cousin Danilo Moya Araneda, a close friend of Vásquez, about a sum of money earned in a robbery.
 His third murder occurred on 17 October, when he fatally shot Vito Luciano Osses Reyes.
 After receiving testimony of the events that occurred, which also involved a minor, he became a nationally searched individual by investigators.

 On 12 December 12, there was an attempt on his life by an enemy gang, but they confused the Vásquez group with a group of 4 innocent young people, all four ending their lives.